Skip to content

 # Documentation → Stays as new change (no logical target)

-Scenario: Merge Conflict Resolution
+Merge Conflict Resolution

-Sometimes you'll encounter conflicts during the rebase:
+When conflicts occur during rebase:

 git-autosquash